rogerhutchings/bpho-lambda-rebuild-site/README.md

 # bpho-lambda-rebuild-site

-Builds and deploys a Hugo-generated site to an S3 bucket.
+An AWS Lambda that fetches content and Hugo theme from their respective S3 buckets, and deploys to the live bucket.

 Based on https://github.com/ryansb/hugo-lambda, and http://bezdelev.com/post/hugo-aws-lambda-static-website/